 Panthers sign XFL standout QB Walker

 XFL standout P.J.
 Walker signed with the Carolina Panthers on Monday.
-Walker, who played quarterback at Temple for head coach Matt Rhule and spent time with the Indianapolis Colts in 2017 and 2018 as an undrafted free agent, played for the Houston Roughnecks in the XFL in 2020.
+Walker played quarterback for the Houston Roughnecks in the XFL in 2020.
+He also played at Temple for head coach Matt Rhule and spent time with the Indianapolis Colts in 2017 and 2018 as an undrafted free agent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)